ignaigna/Simpsons-Hit-Run/README.md

 ## Installation

 ### Quick Installation (Pre-built)

+**NOTE:** If using Xbox below steps wont apply instead just download the latest `.appx` file from [Releases page](https://github.com/3UR/Simpsons-Hit-Run/releases/latest) it will be named something like `SRR2_UWP_1.0.4.0_x64_DebugUwp.appx` then deploy to Xbox via dev mode.

 1. Download the latest build from the [Releases page](https://github.com/3UR/Simpsons-Hit-Run/releases/latest).
 2. Locate a zip file similar to `SRR2-Release-x64-2025.02.11-12.07.28-73389fa.zip` and download it.